 - Keep the blade low when not in use

 A table saw withstands longer and wider materials.
-It is bigger and ideal for materials that require longer cuts.
+It is more significant and ideal for materials that require longer cuts.
 It has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.
 There are table saws that come with additional shelf space.

 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling dust saws.
 The blade on a table saw is fixed.
 The height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.

-The cabinet table saw is a combination of the two, and the hybrid table saw is a heavy-duty table saw.
+The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.

 Parts, features, and functions of a Table saw